JeG99/PSP-loc-counter/README.md

 Java source file at `src/programa2`

-Some tests files for testing at `src/programa2/unit-testing-data`
+Some files for testing at `src/programa2/unit-testing-data`